Contact Us (757) 525-2118

 Mediation is held in a private setting where parties can work together with a mediator to resolve their conflict.
 Mediation can also help to limit the damages that the conflict may have caused.

 Mediation costs less than a lawsuit and avoids the uncertainty of a judicial outcome.
-Judges and juries are human.
-Sometimes parties are so involved in their conflict that they are certain the judge or jury will see it their way.
+Sometimes parties are so involved in their conflict that they are certain the judge will see it their way.

 The fact is: Often they do not.
 Additionally, research shows that the majority of people who mediate rather than go to court are satisfied with the mediation process as well as the outcome.
 Mediated agreements also have a higher rate of compliance than do court orders.